jacques/docs.npmjs.com/content/getting-started/installing-node.md

 This will install the latest official, tested version of npm.

-To install a version that will be released in the future, run:

- `npm install npm@next -g`.

-# Using a Version Manager to install Node.js and npm
+### Using a Version Manager to install Node.js and npm

 Since npm and node.js products are managed by different entities, updates and maintenance can become complex.
 Also, the Node.js installation process installs npm in a directory that only has local permissions.
 This can cause permissions errors when you attempt to run packages globally.